cockpit-project/cockpit/doc/key-auth.md

 is started and ssh-add is run to load the default keys, if a password is requested the one the user logged in with is provided.

-When cockpit-ws attempts to establish an ssh connection to a new server, it will request a "stream" channel with the internal name "ssh-agent" from the bridge.
-That channel proxies the running ssh-agent allowing the new ssh connection to use it as a standard ssh agent and offer any loaded public keys to the remote server as authentication options.
+When cockpit attempts to establish an ssh connection to a new server, the running ssh-agent is used to offer any loaded public keys to the remote server as authentication options.

 When the user logs out or has their session terminated, the ssh-agent is also terminated.